-Being a working mom is hard, and it can often feel like "a day late and a dollar short" is the best case scenario: missed deadlines, forgotten dry cleaning, and never, ever seeing friends.
+Being a working mum is hard, and it can often feel like you're always coming up short: missed deadlines, forgotten dry cleaning, and never, ever seeing friends.
 But we don't have to reinvent the wheel to figure out a better way through.
-Just look around at all the super successful moms kicking ass on a daily basis.
+Just look around at all the super successful mums kicking ass on a daily basis.

 Alicia Boler-Davis, 48, is the executive vice president of global manufacturing at General Motors.
 She has an adult step-daughter, and two sons, ages 15 and 12, who she raises with the help of her husband, Fitz.

 5 a.m. — Alarm goes off, and I’m up drinking a glass of water.

 5:05 – 6:00 a.m. — Shower, dress, and grab a smoothie.